An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Introduction

 The relevance of entropy to textual analysis lies in its ability to capture the degree of predictability of literary or linguistic features within a sequence, such as a sentence, paragraph, or chapter.
 Texts with high formulaicity, such as legal codes or liturgical compositions, are likely to exhibit low entropy, such that text units within them resemble one another, for example, in vocabulary or grammatical structure.
 Conversely, more creative or extemporaneous texts often exhibit higher entropy, reflecting their greater unpredictability.
 Information-based metrics, therefore, serve as a natural tool for distinguishing between formulaic and non-formulaic elements within texts \citep[e.g.,][]{church1990word}.

-In textual contexts, entropy is closely related to the concept of perplexity -- the exponential of the average of self-information of all features in a sequence, which is widely used in language modeling and computational linguistics.
+In textual contexts, entropy is closely related to the concept of perplexity---the exponential of the average self-information across all features in a sequence---which is widely used in language modeling and computational linguistics.
 Perplexity measures how well a probabilistic model predicts a sequence of words, with lower perplexity indicating a better fit.
 Formally, perplexity is defined as the exponential of the average negative log probability of the observed sequence:

-where $w_i$ represents the $i$-th word in the sequence, and $P(w_i \mid w_{i-1}, w_{i-2}, \dots)$ denotes the conditional probability of $w_i$ given its preceding context.
+where $w_i$ represents the $i$th word in the sequence, and $P(w_i \mid w_{i-1}, w_{i-2}, \dots)$ denotes the conditional probability of $w_i$ given its preceding context.
 Perplexity has proven instrumental in analyzing textual corpora over various linguistic angles \citep[e.g.,][]{klakow2002testing, huang2007dialect, gamallo2017perplexity}.
 In the context of formulaic analysis, perplexity can reveal how tightly a text adheres to specific linguistic conventions \citep[e.g.,][]{kurzynski2023stylometry}.

-The task of identifying formulaic layers is inherently complex, as clustering formulaic elements within a corpus involves evaluating an exponentially large set of possible ways to divide the text, as each partition represents a different possible grouping of elements that exhibit formulaicity.
+The task of identifying formulaic layers is inherently complex, as clustering formulaic elements within a corpus entails evaluating an exponentially large set of possible ways to divide the text, since each partition represents a different grouping of formulaic elements.
 This combinatorial challenge necessitates algorithmic approaches that efficiently approximate optimal solutions.
 One common strategy involves modeling linguistic feature distributions using probabilistic frameworks, with Gaussian-based methods being among the most widely applied.

 For instance, Gaussian Mixture Models (GMMs) \citep{vlassis2002greedy} assume that the dataset can be represented as a weighted sum of Gaussian components, enabling efficient clustering through iterative optimization of parameters such as means, covariance matrices, and mixing weights.
 Similarly, Cross-Entropy Clustering (CEC) \citep{tabor2014cross} explicitly incorporates entropy as a criterion to partition data, refining clusters based on their statistical coherence.
 These methods, while effective in many contexts, rely on assumptions about the underlying data distribution, which may not always align with the structural and stylistic non-Gaussian variability inherent in textual corpora.